Dean & William L. Friend Chaired Professor

 Kenneth E. Barner

-Kenneth E. Barner who joined UD in 1993, is professor and chairman in the Department of Electrical and Computer Engineering.
-His research interests includes signal/image processing and human computer interaction (HCI).
-His work addresses information extraction and display, medical imaging and surgery simulation, signal sampling, reconstruction and enhancement.
+Kenneth E. Barner is the Charles Black Evans Professor of Electrical Engineering and chair of the Department of Electrical and Computer Engineering.
+His research interests includes signal/image processing and human computer interaction (HCI), and his work addresses information extraction and display, medical imaging and surgery simulation, signal sampling, reconstruction and enhancement.
 He received a bachelor's degree in electrical engineering (magna cum laude) from Lehigh University and master's and doctoral degrees in electrical engineering at UD.
-A senior member of the IEEE, he has served as associate editor for numerous signal processing journals and was the Founding Editor in Chief of the journal "Advances in Human-Computer Interaction.
+Barner, who joined the UD faculty in 1993, is a senior member of the IEEE; he has served as associate editor for numerous signal processing journals and was the Founding Editor in Chief of the journal "Advances in Human-Computer Interaction.
 He is a member of Tau Beta Pi, Eta Kappa Nu, and Phi Sigma Kappa.

 Darrin Pochan is professor and chair of the Department of Materials Science and Engineering.
 His research expertise is in developing new nanostructures and functional soft materials through the assembly of polymers and biomolecules like peptides and proteins.
 Pochan, who joined the UD faculty in 1999, is a fellow of the American Physical Society, a fellow of the American Chemical Society and an active member of the Materials Research Society and the Neutron Scattering Society of America.
 Pochan is also an associate editor for the journal Soft Matter.
 He earned a bachelor’s degree in chemistry from the University of Wisconsin Madison and a master’s degree and doctorate in polymer science and engineering from University of Massachusetts Amherst.